actionhero/actionhero-chat/README.md

 ## Overview

-This project is a `Monorepo` - it includes the code for both our backend (actionhero) and frontend (next.js).
-They are meant to be deployed separately, but keeping them together in one git repository lets us simplify running in development and testing.
-We use `Yarn Workspaces` to simplify package installation and bootstrapping the project.
+This project runs Actionhero, which then in turn hands of processing of the front end to next.js - the project includes the code for both our backend (actionhero) and frontend (next.js).

 ### API